 A study by Dmitrieva et al. published in the Pain journal in December 2010, looked at endocannabinoid involvement in endometriosis.
 The team found that CB1 receptor agonists increase, and CB1 receptor antagonists decrease, hyperalgesia associated with endo.
 The researchers wrote that this finding suggested the ECS “contributes to the mechanisms underlying both the peripheral innovation of the abnormal growths and the pain associated with endometriosis.”

 Your body usually prevents the growth of abnormal cells and destroys them before they become an issue.
 However, this process of apoptosis is impaired in people with endometriosis and similar medical conditions.
 The ECS is heavily involved in stopping cell growth and apoptosis.
-When you activate specific CB receptors, they potentially stop cancer cells from multiplying.
+When you activate specific CB receptors, they potentially stop select cells from multiplying.

 A study by Leconte et al., published in The American Journal of Pathology in December 2010, looked at the effects of cannabinoid agonists on endo in mice.
 The team found that when they activated specific CB receptors in these mice, the receptors inhibited endometriotic tissue from increasing.